grittygrease/draft-colwell-privacy-txt/draft-colwell-privacy-txt.md

 #### 4_PARTY First or Third party cookie

-This is a boolean attribute, using 0 or 1 represents false (0) and true (1), that indicates whether the cookie is a third party cookie.
+This is a boolean attribute, using 0 or 1 representing false (0) and true (1), that indicates whether the cookie is a third party cookie.
 Thus means that the target domain is different from the host domain.
 It is placed on the website by someone other than the owner and collects data for that third party.

 #### 5_OPTIONAL Optional status

-This is a boolean attribute, using 0 or 1 represents false (0) and true (1), which indicates whether this is an options cookie or not.
+This is a boolean attribute, using 0 or 1 representing false (0) and true (1), which indicates whether this is an options cookie or not.
 Optional cookies can be refused by the user, using the consent banner.
 When cookies are not optional they will always be placed on the user's device when they access the website, with or without consent.

 #### 6_HTTPONLY HTTPonly status

-This is a boolean attribute, using 0 or 1 represents false (0) and true (1), which indicates whether the httpOnly flag is set.
+This is a boolean attribute, using 0 or 1 representing false (0) and true (1), which indicates whether the httpOnly flag is set.
 This means that the cookie can only be transferred via HTTP, and therefor the cookie can only be accessed by the current server.
 This helps mitigate clientside scripts accessing the cookie data.

 #### 7_SECURE Secure status

-This is a boolean attribute, using 0 or 1 represents false (0) and true (1), which indicates whether the secure flag is set on the cookie.
+This is a boolean attribute, using 0 or 1 representing false (0) and true (1), which indicates whether the secure flag is set on the cookie.
 The secure flag causes the browser to only send the cookie over encrypted channels, therefor securing the communication between the user's device and the server.

 # Other records